camaraproject/Commonalities/documentation/CAMARA_API_DG_new.md

 Usernames, passwords, session tokens, and API keys should not appear in the URL, as this can be captured in web server logs, making them easily exploitable.
 For example, this URL (```https://api.domain.com/user-management/users/{id}/someAction?apiKey=abcd123456789```) exposes the API key.
 Therefore, never use this kind of security.

-5. **Authentication and authorization must be considered** Camara uses the authentication and authorization protocols and flows as described in the [Camara Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md).
+5. **Authentication and authorization must be considered** CAMARA uses the authentication and authorization protocols and flows as described in the [Camara Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md).

 6. **Add request time flags should be considered**.
 Along with other request parameters, a request timestamp can be added as a custom HTTP header in API requests.